thebsking/readme-generator/README.md

   ## Description
-  A simple CLI tool to quickly create a professional README.md file
+  A simple CLI tool to quickly create a professionaly styled README.md file for your project

   ## Installation
-  undefined
+  Downlaod souce code (note: node.js is required)

   ## Usage
-  In your terminal, move to the directory containing project files
+  In your terminal, navigate to the directory containing the souce code. <br> Run 'node index.js'
-  run 'node index.js'

   ## License
-  This project is covered under the MIT.
-For more information please visit https://choosealicense.com/licenses/MIT
+  This project is covered under the Apache2.0 license.

+    For more information please visit https://choosealicense.com/licenses/apache-2.0

   ## Contributing
-  Don't touch it!
+  If you would liek to contibute please create a pull request

   ## Tests
-  undefined
+  n/a

   ## Questions?
   Github Profile: https://github.com/thebsking